-We represent a network of 1.8-million people in communities where access to clean water is limited or threatened.
+Swim Drink Fish represent a network of 3-million people.
 We teach water literacy and support grassroots efforts to combat beach closures, drinking water threats, and disappearing habitat.

 Our flagship projects fuse science, culture, law and digital media:

 Lake Ontario Waterkeeper, a grassroots effort to document threats to the lake and intervene in key decisions; $2-billion is being spent on restoration in the wake of Waterkeeper’s work.

 Swim Guide, the world’s most comprehensive beach information service.
 Since 2011, Swim Guide has helped over 2-million people find beaches, check water quality reports, and report pollution.